make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - Reveal the formulae used to generate the two sequences
 - Show their respective spectral tests
-- These plots help us realize that "B" is more random than "A"
+- These plots help us visualize how "B" is more random than "A"
 - Takeaway: testing for randomness is hard
 - Marsaglia's tests for randomness